Battle of Riga (1919): Attack plan

 Using the last opportunity for German forces, Rüdiger von der Goltz issued an order to attack Riga, and the attack would be led by Landeswehr commander Alfred Fletcher.
 The plan of attack called for the South Latvian Brigade and Landeswehr units to attack from positions located in Kalnciems and Sloka.
 The Iron Division, made up of German volunteers moved from Jugla to Riga to provide for the rear support for the attacking units.
 The York Division and the Bauska Battalion stationed in Bauska were to provide with the Right Wing, while the 1st Guards Reserve Division remained at the Lithuanian border just in case.

-The attack was planned to start on May 12, but got delayed because Andrievs Niedra was kidnapped by officers of the Latvian Provisional Government.
-After Andrievs Niedra managed to escape on May 17, the attack was then planned on May 22.
-At that time the White Forces were attacking Petrograd, and had reached Krasnoye Selo on May 21.
+The attack was planned to start on 12 May, but was delayed because Andrievs Niedra was kidnapped by officers of the Latvian Provisional Government.
+After Andrievs Niedra managed to escape on 17 May, the attack was then planned on 22 May.
+At that time the White Forces were attacking Petrograd, and had reached Krasnoye Selo on 21 May.
 Soviet Latvia didn't receive any reinforcements, but were sent to more threatening sectors of the front in the north.
 Thus, the Soviet Latvia lost Riga without a fight.
 In Soviet history, the reason was explained by the strategic unfavorable front at the time, which wasn't planned to protect or hold Riga.

 Military size

 According to Soviet forces, on the eve of the fall of Riga, Soviet Latvia had a 600km long front against Estonians, Germans and Poles.
-On May 1, there were 28,180 soldiers, 827 cavalrymen, 605 machine guns, 98 cannons, some mortars, and 12 aircraft in the front.
+On 1 May, there were 28,180 soldiers, 827 cavalrymen, 605 machine guns, 98 cannons, some mortars, and 12 aircraft in the front.
 In the Soviet Latvian Army, there were 45,000 soldiers but in reality, there were much less, diseases and hunger were big problems in the army.
 Meanwhile, Rüdiger von der Goltz's VI Reserve Corps, deployed in a 170km long fort, had 40,000 soldiers.

 The number of officers and soldiers on both sides is approximately known.
 The number of German forces and the Iron Division forces involved in the fighting is not clearly known, as the units following government restrictions, only performed rear guard functions.

 In the direction of Kalnciems and Sloka, the Landeswehr had 8 battalions, 6 squadrons and 4 batteries.
 3,700 people in three German battalions, 1,580 in three Latvian battalions, 400 people in Anatol von Lieven's Russian battalion and 400 people in Valters fon Mēdem's battalion.
 In total, there were 663 officers, 5,405 soldiers, 84 machine guns, 72 machine guns and 17 canons.
 The Red Army opposite five battalions of the 1st and 2nd Division, a total of 1,784 soldiers, 57 machine guns, 6 light and 2 heavy guns, in total, there were in the direction of Kalnciems in Sloka 3,610 people in these units.